Trade directory · Bloomington metro · Indiana

 Permit Requirements

-City of Bloomington requires permits for water heater replacement, new plumbing installations, sewer connections, and gas line work.
-Permit fees range $50-200 depending on scope.
+City of Bloomington requires permits for water heater replacements, new plumbing installations, sewer connections, and major repairs.
+Permit fees range from $25-150.
+Same-day permits available for emergency repairs.

 §3